Jdoescoding/ASG1/README.md

 # ASG1
 For this assignment I will be creating a website.
-The purpose of this website is to talk about video games.
+The purpose of this website is to promote a fictional company that makes and sells electronics.

-1. Brief history of video games
-2. Popular games nowadays
-3. Games I like to play
-4. Images of popular games
-5. Benefits and Harms of gaming

-Maybe I can show images and examples of games.
-And also a video
+Here is what I will cover:
+1. What the company does
+2. History of the company
+3. Achievements and Accolades by the company
+4. Contact Information
+5. Products it sells (currently)
+6. Best selling products
+7. Latest news
+8. Mission Statement

+It will also include:
+1. A sign in/sign up button
+2. Other features I am thinking about